dou1984/coev/README.md

 ## Event

 Event is the smallest coroutine class, used to quickly convert asynchronous calls into coroutines.
-"EventChain" and"wait_for<EventChain>" cooperate with each other to quickly implement coroutines.
+"EventChain" and "wait_for<EventChain>" cooperate with each other to quickly implement coroutines.

 ```cpp
 using EVRecv = EventChain<RECV>;//give a new name